joshcanhelp/josh-to-11/input/symlinked/posts/2010-08-21-i-see-london-i-see-france.md

 ---
-title: "I see London, I see France"
+title: 'I see London, I see France'
-excerpt: "Determined to make the most of our time in London, we dug the sweaters and raincoats from the bottoms of our suitcases and bravely ventured into the cold and rain.
-We did as the locals and drank room temperature pints on mid-afternoon sight-seeing breaks."
+excerpt: 'Determined to make the most of our time in London, we dug the sweaters and raincoats from the bottoms of our suitcases and bravely ventured into the cold and rain.
+We did as the locals and drank room temperature pints on mid-afternoon sight-seeing breaks.'
-modified: 2010-08-21 07:24:54
+modified: 2010-08-21T07:24:54.000Z
+wpid: 59
-tags: ["Paris"]
+tags:
+  - Paris
 featured_img: /_images/2010/08/IMG_0195_sm-300x300.jpg
-wpid: 59
 ---